Ephraim-Akolo/NIYO_CMS/README.md

 * From the root directory, install dependencies using `pip install -r requirements.txt`.
 * From the root directory, migrate the database tables using `python manage.py migrate`.
 * Start the server with `python manage.py runserver` or `daphne core.asgi:application -b 0.0.0.0 -p 10000` and it will start at `http://localhost:8000` or `http://0.0.0.0:10000` respectively.
+* The live data websocket stream will be available at `ws://localhost:8000/ws/tasks/` or `ws://0.0.0.0:1000/ws/tasks/`

 ## DEPLOY SERVER
 * Ensure the environmental variables are set and loaded
 * From the root directory, run the `./build.sh` to install dependencies and make migrations.
 * Start the server on linux environment using `daphne core.asgi:application -b 0.0.0.0 -p 10000`.
+* The live data websocket stream will be available at `ws://<base_url>/ws/tasks/`

 ## Environmental Variables